National frameworks to address hate crime in the United Kingdom

 Northern Ireland

 In Northern Ireland, hate crime training is provided to all student officers on commencement of their role as a Police Officer.
-There is also regularly updated material available to all officers via an internal hate crime webpage (only accessible by PSNI employees).
-The training was updated last year to concentrate on unconscious bias, investigating hate crimes as well as providing officers with a greater understanding of the barriers to communicating hate crime and how to help victims overcome these and developing an informed understanding of the impact of hate crime on individuals and communities.
+There is also regularly updated material available to all officers via an internal hate crime webpage (only accessible by employees of the Police Service of Northern Ireland).
+The training was updated recently to concentrate on unconscious bias, investigating hate crimes as well as providing officers with a greater understanding of the barriers to communicating hate crime and how to help victims overcome these and developing an informed understanding of the impact of hate crime on individuals and communities.
+It is currently being reviewed to include a focus on free speech.

-Prosecution is kept under continuous review by the Public Prosecution Service (PPS), and once a specific need has been identified, the relevant training or guidance (e.g. in the form of staff instructions) will be provided to Prosecutors or administrative / court staff.
+Training for prosecutors is kept under continuous review by the Public Prosecution Service (PPS), and once a specific need has been identified, the relevant training or guidance (e.g., in the form of staff instructions) will be provided to Prosecutors or administrative / court staff.
 Prosecutors are also provided with updates in relation to case law and any other relevant information as necessary.
 All PPS staff have undertaken equality and diversity / unconscious bias training.

 It is intended that a comprehensive training programme will be developed and delivered by PPS to reflect any future legislative changes, following on from the independent Review of Hate Crime Legislation in Northern Ireland published in December 2020.
 All policy guidance is reviewed periodically and will be updated as and when required.